hanyang-hu/hanyang-hu.github.io/_portfolio/007-neural_ode_and_optimal_control.md

 $$

 Notice that the last condition necessarily requires

-\[
+$$
+\displaylines{
     \int_{t_0}^{t_1}H(t, x^\ast(t), p^\ast(t), \theta^\ast)dt \geq \int_{t_0}^{t_1}H(t, x^\ast(t), p^\ast(t), \theta)dt \qquad (\text{for all } \theta \in \Theta).
-\]
+}
+$$

-Some intuitions behind our focus on this relaxed condition could be: (1) from the improvement guarantee aforementioned, we only need to optimize the integral of the Hamiltonian; (2) assuming we are using the MSA to solve this converted problem, since we want the neural network parameters to be a constant, we could average over the updated parameters, which results in an integral.
+Some intuitions behind our focus on this relaxed condition could be:

+1. From the improvement guarantee aforementioned, we only need to optimize the integral of the Hamiltonian;

+2. Assuming we are using the MSA to solve this converted problem, since we want the neural network parameters to be a constant, we could average over the updated parameters, which results in an integral.

 Consequently, t makes sense to use the following gradient update rule with learning rate $$\eta$$
 \[